 Threat Collecting Agent.
-The inputs of the ThreatCA are various detection results of security tools, while the outputs of the ThreatCA are uniform and well-structured threat information, which can be directly used by Threat Analyzer.
+This is running outside of the SecControl Node.
+ThreatCA functions like a specially designed agent dealing with security tools.
+Its position should be close enough to the security tool it targets, in order to reduce the threat collection latency.
+The inputs of the ThreatCA are various detection results collected from different security tools, while the outputs of the ThreatCA are well-structured threat information, which can be directly used for other components.
+To complete the security threats SecControl can react, we need to collect as much security threats as we can through ThreatCAs.
 Consider existing security tools are separately targeting different threats, their detection results could be quite different.
-To handle different detection results, we need to provide each type of security tool at least one specialized ThreatCA.
+To handle different detection results, we need to provide each type of security tools at least one specialized ThreatCA, ensuring all the detection results can be handled.